Spectral theory of weighted hypergraphs via tensors: Computing the eigenvalues

-The singular solutions $(\mathbf{x}^*,\lambda^*)$ in this example, which can be accessed typing \texttt{singular(result)}, they all satisfy $\lambda^*=0$. \end{example} The numerical solution can be employed to obtain information on the geometric multiplicity of eigenvalues.
+all satisfy $\lambda^*=0$. \end{example} The numerical solution can be employed to obtain information on the geometric multiplicity of eigenvalues.
 The idea is the following: we generate new generic linear polynomials $p_i\in\mathbb{C}[x_1,\dots,x_n]$, append the polynomials $p_1,\dots,p_k$ to \eqref{eq: system} and solve the system numerically.
 Observe that unlike $p$, the polynomials $p_i$ are not affine linear, i.e., there is no degree $0$.